ArviinM/expo-realtime-ivs-broadcast/README.md

 # Expo Real-time IVS Broadcast

 This module provides React Native components and a comprehensive API to integrate [Amazon IVS Real-Time Streaming](https://docs.aws.amazon.com/ivs/latest/RealTimeUserGuide/what-is.html) into your Expo application.
-It acts as a wrapper around the native Amazon IVS Broadcast SDK, allowing you to both publish your own camera/microphone and subscribe to remote participants' streams.
+It acts as a wrapper around the native Amazon IVS Broadcast SDK for both iOS and Android, allowing you to both publish your own camera/microphone and subscribe to remote participants' streams.

-> [!IMPORTANT]
-> This module currently supports **iOS only**.
-Android support is not yet implemented.

 ## Installation